Skip to content

 Why is it important?

-Transport is a key enabler for access to health care, goods and services and supports for Aboriginal and Torres Strait Islander people to achieve education and employment outcomes and maintain cultural obligations to travel to family commitments (Helps et al. 2010; Ivers et al. 2016).
+Transport is a key enabler for access to health care, goods and services, and supports Aboriginal and Torres Strait Islander (First Nations) people to achieve education and employment outcomes and meet cultural and kinship responsibilities (Cullen et al. 2017; Helps et al. 2010; Ivers et al. 2016).

 Figure 2.13.1: Perceived ease/difficulty with transport, by Indigenous status, persons aged 15 and over, 2014–15